brannala/BA3/README.md

 This is BayesAss edition 3 (BA3), a program for inference of recent immigration rates between populations using unlinked multilocus genotypes.

-BA3 is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.
+BA3 is free software, you can redistribute it and/or modify it under the terms of the GNU Affero General Public License.

-The GNU General Public License does not permit this software to be redistributed in proprietary programs.
+The GNU Affero General Public License does not permit this software to be redistributed in proprietary programs.

 This program is distributed in the hope that it will be useful, but